simocasaz/evalita2026-multipride-UniBO-FICLIT/notes/log.md

 **Observations:**

-- I'll try with Kaggle first, if I have problems I'll switch to Google Colab
+- I'll try with Kaggle first, if I have problems I'll switch to Google Colab.
 - I can use Huggingface Datasets and Transformers to split the dataset into train and test, tokenize and train.

+## 📅 2025-10-24

+**Focus:**
+**Work done:**

+- Started to write Training Notebook

+**Observations:**

+- The stratified attribute of train_test_split works only if the selected column is of type ClassLabel.
+Now I'm not using stratified, but I should do it in the future to avoid imbalanced label between train and val sets.